Mining Permit Annual Regulatory Fee

 To support the mined land reclamation program the legislature enacted the assessment of Environmental Regulatory Program Fees.
 These fees are due annually for all mines that are subject to regulation until a mine has been reclaimed and the reclamation has been approved by the Department.
 The billing cycle is based on the calendar year and bills are sent out in August of each year.
 Payment is due in September.

 As required under Article 72-1003 of the Environmental Conservation Law, an annual regulatory program fee based upon affected mined acreage is assessed as follows:

-(Federal, State and local governments are not subject to fees.)
+(Counties, cities, towns, and villages are not subject to fees.)

 - $400 for "minor" projects

 - $700 for mines up to and including 5 acres

 - $900 for mines greater than 5 acres up to and including 10 acres

 - $1,500 for mines greater than 10 acres up to and including 20 acres